 - In Star Wars: A New Hope, Obi-Wan Kenobi gets his party through a Stormtrooper-manned checkpoint because those weren't the droids they were looking for and they didn't need to see their identification.

 - Congo.
-The expedition tries to surmount this problem by flying over the Zaire border, only to be fired on by army units armed with heat-seeking missiles.
+The expedition tries to surmount this problem by flying over the Zaire border, only to be shot down by army units armed with heat-seeking missiles.

 - The Real Life Checkpoint Charlie is a critical locale in Bridge of Spies, as it is where American student Frederick Pryor is released, allowing the spy exchange to take place.